codac-team/pyIbex/README.md

 Introduction
 --------------------------
 pyIbex is a python binding of Ibex library.
 It aims at providing a basic interface of Ibex Basic types (Interval, IntervalVector, Ctc, ...), high level functionnalities and contractors programming.

 The version 1.2 uses now uses pyBind11 instead of Boost-Python to link C++ and python code.
 The core fonctionnalities of pyIbex are also reduced and additionnal features are moved to additionnal module.
 As a consequence, the following modules are removed from the core distributes :
  + Polar contractors (CtcAngle, CtcPolar, SepPolarXY, ...)
- + Pavings
+ + Pavings ( still under huge developpement)

 --------------------------